JinJinJinT/Yelling/README.txt

-PLAN FOR THIS PROJECT: (at least it follows Twitter TOS now LMAO)
+PLAN FOR THIS PROJECT: (at least it follows Twitter TOS now)

 VERSION 1: